cannatag/ldap3/python3-ldap/docs/manual/source/connections.rst

 * version: LDAP protocol version (defaults to 3)

-* authentication: authentication method, can be one of AUTH_ANONYMOUS, AUTH_SIMPLE or AUTH_SASL.
+* authentication: authentication method, can be one of AUTH_ANONYMOUS, AUTH_SIMPLE or AUTH_SASL (aliased with ANONYMOUS, SIMPLE, SASL).
 Defaults to AUTH_ANONYMOUS if user and password are both None else defaults to AUTH_SIMPLE

 * client_strategy: communication strategy used by the client (defaults to STRATEGY_SYNC)